 The alkaline earth elements

-The alkaline earth elements are the metallic elements found in the second group of s-block after group (1 A).
+The alkaline earth elements are the metallic elements found in the second group of s-block after the group (1 A).
 They are located on the left side of the modern periodic table.

-The alkaline earth metals have the similar properties, Their densities are higher than the alkali metals densities.
+The alkaline earth metals have similar properties, Their densities are higher than the alkali metals densities.
 All the alkaline earth metals sink in the water as they have higher densities than the water density.

-The alkaline earth metals in group (2) have two electrons in their valence shells.
-This enables the metals to easily loss the electrons which increases their stability and allows them to form the compounds.
+The alkaline earth metals in the group (2) have two electrons in their valence shells.
+This enables the metals to easily lose the electrons which increases their stability and allows them to form the compounds.
 They are divalent elements as they have two electrons in their outermost energy levels.